dftfeDevelopers/dftfe-benchmarks/performanceBenchmarks/README.md

 Computational cost benchmarks
 --------------

-Phani: create table with following columns: (material system,  DFT-FE version, raw data relative folder path, architecture and resources used (number of nodes), total wall time, average per scf wall-time, CPU-GPU speedup)
+Phani: create table with following columns: (material system,  number of atoms (number of electrons), DFT-FE version, raw data relative folder path, architecture and resources used (number of nodes), total wall time, average per scf wall-time, CPU-GPU speedup)

 we will use different rows for different architectures and DFT-FE versions